arqlizcarter/web-programming-spring-2013/lesson-03/README.md

 SRJC CS53.11B Section 5250

-This is a template repository for Santa Rosa Junior College students.
-Clone this repository into your account
+Hi Professor
+This is the five elements that I used
+Border Radius
+Box shadows
+Text shadow
+Gradients
+Transition

+Have a great day!!!